emard/LibXSVF-ESP/README.md

 speed and after 600-2000 commands, it becomes too slow to be of any practical use.
 Typical file has over 10000 commands.
-It seems that filesystem read (byte at a time) is becoming slow.
+It seems that
+SPIFFS filesystem read (byte at a time) is becoming slow.
+Good speed is achived only with about 8K buffered reads.